 What Does a Tie Rod Do?

 The suspension and steering systems are very complex systems built out of many components.
 Each of those components plays a key role.
 When we say suspension or steering, most people think about the shock absorbers or steering wheel.
 But, the truth is, there is more to it.
-One of the most important components of the suspension and steering system is the inner and outer tie rod.
+One of the most important components of the suspension and steering system is the inner and outer tie rods.

 ”The inner and outer tie rods are components of the suspension and steering system that connects the steering rack to the steering knuckle on both front wheels.
-The inner and outer tie rod are the parts that are enabling your wheels to turn left and right.
+The inner and outer tie rods are the parts that are enabling your wheels to turn left and right.
 When an alignment is done on your vehicle, the mechanic is actually adjusting the inner and outer tie rods.”

-Although it might look like a simple and not so expensive part, the inner and outer tie rod have a very important role.
+Although it might look like a simple and not-so-expensive part, the inner and outer tie rods have a very important role.
 A bad inner and outer tie rod can be more of a safety issue than a performance issue.
 If your tie rod is bad, your vehicle can start to wander on the road.

 There are some signs that a bad inner and outer tie rod will give.
 It is important to diagnose and replace your inner and outer tie rod on time before it becomes a problem.

 Is It Safe To Drive With a Bad Inner And Outer Tie Rod?